 How do we go about tiling over concrete?

-1. Preparing concrete: start off by cleaning and drying your concrete.
+- Preparing concrete: start off by cleaning and drying your concrete.
 You may choose to use TSP (tri sodium phosphate), a high strength cleaner.
 This will remove excess dirt and grime from your concrete.
 Look out for any cracks that need patching, or any uneven surfaces that will cause your tiles to rock back and forth.
-It’s important to prime and level out your concrete to prevent cracking of unevenly laid porcelain, granite or other stone.
+It’s important to prime and level out your concrete to prevent cracking of unevenly lain tiles.

-3. Plan your layout in advance: Knowing your start and finish points is important so that your tiles will look neat.
-This is important, as it’s likely that you’ll have to cut your chosen product to fit.
+- Plan your layout in advance: Knowing your start and finish points is important so that your tiles will look neat.
+This is important, as it’s likely that you’ll have to cut your tiles to fit.
 Ideally, you’d want to cut them in areas that aren’t as visible, such as against the house.
-Mark your starting point with a chalk line along the length of the area to be tiled or paved.
+Mark your starting point with a chalk line along the length of the room.
 This will ensure that your tiles will line up squarely.

-4. Mixing mortar: before mixing mortar – keep in mind that different mortars or tiling cement work best with different types of tiles.
-After selecting a compatible mortar or tiling cement, follow the instructions.
+- Mixing mortar: before mixing mortar – keep in mind that different mortars work best with different types of tiles.
+After selecting a compatible mortar, follow the instructions.
 Ensure that you don’t mix too far in advance, or it’ll begin to set before you use it.

-5. Applying mortar: when applying mortar, it’s best to use a grooved trowel.
-As a rule, never spread out more than 3-4 tiles worth of mortar or tiling cement at a time.
+- Applying mortar: when applying mortar, it’s best to use a grooved trowel.
+As a rule, never spread out more than 3-4 tiles worth of mortar at a time.
 If something unexpected comes up or you begin to slow down, you risk having the mortar set before you can reach those areas.

-6. Installation: Lay the tiles using plastic tile spacers, making sure you’re staying square with the chalk lines.
+- Installation: Lay the tiles into the spacers, making sure you’re staying square with the chalk lines.
 Be careful with doing it right the first time, as you’ll find that a small adjustment to one usually means an adjustment to all other tiles.
 Wipe off the tiles as you go, as dried mortar is a lot harder to clean up!

 If you’re in need of supplies or expert advice to help you recreate your outdoor space – there’s no better place to start than with friendly professionals at your local APC store!